+What is HCG ?
 HCG is actually a hormone produced by pregnant females.
 It is produced by the embryo once the sperm has fertilised the egg.
 Its production ensures that the corpus luteum continues to produce progesterone throughout the first trimester of pregnancy, thus preventing menstruation and allowing the placenta to develop.
+But don’t let that put you off, much like oestrogen is considered the female sex-hormone, it’s plays an essential part in men’s health as well.
+It’s time for some common sense medicine!

 Benefits of HCG:-